jmclay-epcc/VirusSim/README.md

 # Explaination of important scripts.

+### To launch the server script, displauy script, client and bot client scripts in a single terminal, run run_scripts.py.

 ## decoupled_server.py

 The tasks that this script executes can be broken down into these steps:-